 The school here is much bigger than my last one, which impacts my life in lots of different ways.
 Back in Kansas, I knew the name of every student in the Middle and Upper Schools… here, I’m not going to know the names of every member of the faculty!

 I should be working now, but the blog gave me an opportunity to try out the PCs here in the fancy-shmancy teachers’ lounge.
 It’s nice, and they work fine.
-Plus, I’m pleasantly surprised to see that my Wordpress installation works great from behind the firewall.
+Plus, I’m pleasantly surprised to see that my WordPress installation works great from behind the firewall.
 So, life is good.

 More later - I promise, MT!